fbpx Skip to content

 This remaining $91,637 of entitlement could be used to purchase another property.

-Veterans can restore their full entitlement if they sell the property and pay off the VA loan in full, or if they refinance the VA loan into a non-VA loan and obtain a release of liability.
+Veterans can restore their full entitlement if they sell their home and pay off the VA loan in full, or if they refinance the VA loan into a non-VA loan and obtain a release of liability.

 Scenarios for Having Multiple VA Loans